shaunpersad/api-foundation/readme.md

 Additionally, it also standardizes all API responses into an easily definable format.

+## Key Concepts
+* **Authorization**: A user must give permission for an app to access their resources on the resource server.
+E.g. When logging in to an app via Facebook, you are giving that app permission to access your resources on Facebook.
+* **Authorization Code**: After a successful Authorization process, an Authorization Code is returned.
+This code can then be exchanged for an Access Token.
+* **Access Token**: A token presented when accessing a protected resource.
+Often, this access token acts on behalf of a specific user in your system (however this does not always have to be the case).
+* **Authentication**: Making a request for an Access Token.
+The structure and requirements for this request are based on the Grant Types implemented by the app.
+* **Grant Type**: The Authentication method used.
+ApiFoundation implemented multiple Grant Types, and allows for custom Grant Types to be created.
+* **Client**: An app that is using your API.
+It can be anything: a website, mobile app, or a server.
+"Client" and "app" will be used interchangeably in this doc.
+* **Client ID**: Used to identify an app.
+* **Client Secret**: A password used to verify the client.
+Optional, and, according to OAuth 2.0, MUST be excluded if this secret is at risk of being exposed publicly.

+## OAuth 2.0 in ApiFoundation

 OAuth 2.0 support is built on top of bshaffer's Oauth2 Server Library for PHP: http://bshaffer.github.io/oauth2-server-php-docs/

 For excellent descriptions of OAuth 2.0 and how it is implemented, please check out his documentation.

-As a high-level introduction to how OAuth 2.0 is used in ApiFoundation, essentially there is a "token" endpoint where, given particular parameters (such as a user's username and password), returns an access token which maps directly to a user and can then be used to authenticate future API requests.
+As a high-level introduction to how OAuth 2.0 is used in ApiFoundation, essentially there is a "Token" endpoint where, given particular parameters (such as a user's username and password), returns an Access Token which (usually) maps directly to a user and can then be used to authenticate future API requests.

-Those particular parameters are determined by which "grant type" you choose to use in your API.
+Those particular parameters are determined by which Grant Type you choose to use in your API.
 There are several grant types to choose from:

 * **Authorization Code**: this is the standard OAuth 2.0 implementation.
 If you've ever used Facebook's Graph API OAuth 2.0 implementation, this is essentially that flow, where a user is directed to a login screen where they can log in to your system somehow and then authorize an app.
-Doing so returns an "authorization code" (which is not the same as an access token!).
+Doing so returns an Authorization Code (which, remember, is not the same as an Access Token!).
-This authorization code can then be sent to your API's token endpoint to receive an access token.
+This authorization code can then be sent to your API's Token endpoint to receive an Access Token.

-* **Password**: simpler implementation, where the user's username and password are sent to the token endpoint directly to receive an access token.
+* **Password (User Credentials)**: simpler implementation, where the user's username and password are sent to the Token endpoint directly to receive an Access Token.
 This is the most convenient way to authenticate a user.

-* **Client Credentials**:  the app's client id and secret are sent to the token endpoint to receive an access token.
-This access token does not map to a user, however.
-Im essence, this is the app itself using the API, with access only to the resources under the app's control (as opposed to those accessible to a user).
+* **Client Credentials**:  the app's Client ID and Client Secret are sent to the Token endpoint to receive an Access Token.
+This Access Token does not map to a user, however.
+In essence, this is the app itself using the API, with access only to the resources under the app's control (as opposed to those accessible to a user).

-* **Refresh Token**:  A "refresh token" is sent back when a user is authenticated via the Authorization Code or Password grant types.
-This token can then be sent back to the token endpoint for a fresh access token.
+* **Refresh Token**:  A "Refresh Token" is sent back when a user is authenticated via the Authorization Code or Password Grant Types.
+This Refresh Token can then be sent back to the Token endpoint for a fresh Access Token.

-* **Implicit**: This is the same as the Authorization Code grant type, except instead of the authorization code being returned when a user logs in to your system, the access token is returned directly.
+* **Implicit**: This is the same as the Authorization Code Grant Type, except instead of the Authorization Code being returned when a user logs in to your system, the Access Token is returned directly.
 This would typically be the preferred method when using the API in front-end JavaScript.

-* **(Custom grant type) Facebook Access Token**: You may create your own grant types.
-One such custom grant type is the Facebook Access Token grant type, which allows you to send a Facebook access token to the token endpoint to receive an access token.
+* **(Custom grant type) Facebook Access Token**: You may create your own Grant Types.
+One such custom Grant Type is the "Facebook Access Token" grant type, which allows you to send a Facebook access token to the Token endpoint to receive an Access Token.
-In other words, it exchanges a Facebook access token (which identifies a FACEBOOK user) for one of your app's access tokens (which identifies one of YOUR users).
-So, if your app has a "login with Facebook" feature, the access token returned by Facebook at the end of their auth flow can then be used to create and/or identify a user in your system.
+In other words, it exchanges a Facebook access token (which identifies a FACEBOOK user) for one of your resource server's Access Tokens (which identifies one of YOUR users).
+So, if your app has a "login with Facebook" feature, the access token returned by Facebook at the end of the Facebook auth flow can then be used to create and/or identify a user in your system.

 Supporting multiple grant types means that your API can be used in numerous situations while still providing a secure method for access, including in mobile apps, in front-end JavaScript, or even completely server-side.